 26. Thierry-Chef I, Marshall M, Fix JJ, Bermann F, Gilbert ES, Hacker C, et al. The 15-country collaborative study of cancer risk among radiation workers in the nuclear industry: study of errors in dosimetry.
 Radiat Res.
 2007;167:380-395.

 28. Task Group on Radiation Quality Effects in Radiological Protection, Committee 1 on Radiation Effects, International Commission on Radiological Protection.
-Relative biological effectiveness (RBE), quality factor (Q), and radiation weighting factor (WR): a report of the International Commission on Radiological Protection.
+Relative biological effectiveness (RBE), quality factor (Q), and radiation weighting factor (W R): a report of the International Commission on Radiological Protection.
 Ann ICRP.
 2003;33:1-117.

 29. Cullings HM, Grant EJ, Egbert SD, Watanabe T, Oda T, Nakamura F, et al. DS02R1: improvements to atomic bomb survivors’ input data and implementation of dosimetry system 2002 (DS02) and resulting changes in estimated doses.
 Health Phys.
 2017;112:56-97.